South Indian Foods

-Bisibele Bhath
+Bisibele Bhath By

-Cuisine Style: Karnataka, Cooking Time: 30 minutes, To Serve: 4, Take with: Picke/Pappadam, Type: Breakfast/Lunch/ Dinner
+Cuisine Style: Karnataka | Cooking Time: 20 minutes | To Serve: 4 | Take with: Picke/Pappadam | Type: Main course, Breakfast/Lunch/ Dinner

 ‘BISI BELE BHATH’ literally means ‘hot rice and daal mix’.
 Obviously it’s delicious when it is consumed hot, as the flavour and aroma is lost when it cools down or if it is reheated.
 It is a very wholesome food and can be consumed without any side dishes.
 Hence it deserves all the attention it gets during its preparation.
 You can really make a mess of it if you are careless while preparing it.
 So read on…